Discreet Confidential Consultation (213) 374-3952

 For example, sometimes, people who are sexually assaulted will text their friends and their family, and their friends and family will see evidence that the person is being intimidated, threatened, or even forced to be used against them.

-Witnesses are another way to corroborate an alleged victim's story, and prosecutors use them all the time so they don't have the victim alone.
+Witnesses are another way to corroborate an alleged victim's story, and prosecutors use them frequently to avoid relying solely on the victim's account.
 They have other people that can say yes, I saw this; I saw that, and then they put that together with the alleged victim's story, and they're able to make a case for spousal rape.

 Defenses to Spousal Rape Cases